-Kootenay Silver Inc. announced assay results from a further fifteen drill holes as part of its ongoing, multi-phase drill and resource expansion program on its Promontorio Silver Project in Sonora, Mexico.
-The company reports drilling continues to encounter high-grade results within a newly identified breccia zone situated between the Pit and NE Zones.
-A further 5,500 meters of core drilling with HQ diameter core.
+Kootenay Silver Inc. announced drilling has commenced on its La Negra Diatreme Breccia prospect, located within Kootenay's Promontorio property and approximately 6-7 kms north of Kootenay's Promontorio Silver Resource in Sonora, Mexico.
+The program is contracted to be a minimum of 2,500 meters of core drilling with HQ diameter core.
 It is anticipated 15 to 20 holes will be drilled in the inaugural program.
 Drilling is being conducted by BD Drilling of Guadalajara, Mexico.
 Drilling will test in widely spaced fences the diatreme pipe along 400 to 500 meters of its length providing information on the sub-surface grade, continuity and geometry of the mineralized pipe.
 Surface sampling from bedrock exposure shows silver mineralization is remarkably consistent throughout the breccia's exposed breadth and length (between 100 to 200 meters by 500 meters).
 The average of all samples is 65 gpt silver from 50 three meter chip samples in trenches, 19 two meter square chip panels and 31 grab samples.
 Airborne geophysics was effective in mapping the southern contact of the breccia and indicates the breccia could be twice the aerial extent of the visible bedrock exposure.
 The current mineral estimate on Promontorio effective date March 31, 2013 contains a combined Measured and Indicated silver resource of 92,428,000 silver equivalent ounces (39.9M oz's Ag, 508K oz's Au, 394.8M lb's Pb, 462.2M lb's Zn).
 In addition to the measured and indicated silver resources, there are an additional 26,814,000 silver equivalent ounces in the Inferred category (12.8M oz's Ag, 147 oz's Au, 99.5M lb's Pb, 109.1M lb's Zn).
-Measured and Indicated resources are contained in open pit resources of 44,504,000 tones grading an average of 64.32 gpt silver equivalent (27.77 gpt Ag, 0.35 gpt Au and 0.87% Pb+Zn) and resources outside of the open pit of 215,000 tones grading an average of 56.96 gpt silver equivalent (22.89 gpt Ag, 0.28 gpt Au and 0.95% Pb+Zn).
-Inferred resources are within open pit resources of 14,564,000 tones grading an average of 51.95 gpt silver equivalent (24.95 gpt Ag, 0.28 gpt Au and 0.59% Pb+Zn) and resources outside of the open pit of 1,265,000 tones grading an average of 61.17 gpt silver equivalent (26.57 gpt Ag, 0.37 gpt Au and 0.74% Pb+Zn).
+Measured and Indicated resources are contained in open pit resources of 44,504,000 tonnes grading an average of 64.32 gpt silver equivalent (27.77 gpt Ag, 0.35 gpt Au and 0.87% Pb+Zn) and resources outside of the open pit of 215,000 tonnes grading an average of 56.96 gpt silver equivalent (22.89 gpt Ag, 0.28 gpt Au and 0.95% Pb+Zn).
+Inferred resources are within open pit resources of 14,564,000 tonnes grading an average of 51.95 gpt silver equivalent (24.95 gpt Ag, 0.28 gpt Au and 0.59% Pb+Zn) and resources outside of the open pit of 1,265,000 tonnes grading an average of 61.17 gpt silver equivalent (26.57 gpt Ag, 0.37 gpt Au and 0.74% Pb+Zn).
 The current NI 43-101 Resource Estimation conducted on Promontorio by SRK Consulting Inc. (U.S.) of Lakewood, Colorado, included gold assay results in the updated resource estimation.
 As a result of the addition of gold, the mineral resource is now contained in a single larger optimized Whittle Pit, as opposed to two individual smaller pits as reported in the August 21, 2012 resource estimate.
 The decision to include gold in the resource estimation follows extensive metallurgical testing and technical analysis conducted by ALS Minerals of Kamloops, British Columbia that confirmed up to 94.5% recovery of gold from pyrite concentrates from the Promontorio resource can be achieved using a post pressure oxidation treatment process.